4+ Types of Powerful Prioritization Matrix That Help to Score Your Product

 Diagram prioritization model

-This simple and informative technique that helps product managers and other specialists with the sorting and ordering of the assumed and features of the future product.
+This simple and informative technique helps product managers and other specialists with the sorting and ordering of the assumed and features of the future product.
 The prioritizing process is made with the help of an ordinary diagram where the X-axis consists of the number of people that use a certain feature, and the Y-axis contains the frequency of use of a certain feature.
 Inside the diagram, there is a table with all the probable features of the product – and actually, that is all.

 Listing such a table, it becomes easy to see which of the features promise their guaranteed success and demand among the users, and which features are not so necessary and desired.
 Then all the necessary features can be divided into different groups by their urgency, importance and the complexity of execution.